 - Delay opening email & social media – Upon arrival at your desk, delay jumping online for at least 30 minutes.
 No-one will notice you’re not online, you can use the time to complete a few quick tasks and you will set yourself up for a successful day instead of heading down the rabbit hole of email and social media.

 - Use focus blocks – Turn off all online and offline distractions.
 Set an alarm for 50 minutes and concentrate on just one task for that time.
 Scheduling just a few focus blocks per day will give a dramatic boost to your work output.

-- Schedule ‘me’ time.
-If its in the calendar – it will happen.
+If it’s in the calendar – it will happen.
 Schedule time out when you know your energy levels dip.
 The beauty of being a business owner is that you run the show.
 If you find that 3pm is when your energy wanes, make an appointment with yourself.
 Do something you love.
 Spend time with friends and family.
 Schedule it and make it happen.